Pearls are organic gems, produced in pearl oysters. Pearl oysters are not edible, and edible oysters do not produce gem-quality pearls.

 Pearls are very susceptible to heat and acids, in addition to being relatively soft and should be handled with great care.
 Interesting experiments in the 19th century established that pearls were very tough, however.
 They placed a pearl on a wooden board and stood on it, instead of breaking, the pearl remained intact and left an indent in the wood.
 It is not recommended though that one should try to reproduce these findings unless one is willing to sacrifice the gem in the interest of scientific inquiry.

-Perfumes, which have existed at least since the 14th century, (Hungary water) have an alcohol base which is known to dissolve a pearl’s conchiolin, so care should be taken to wipe the gems clean with a damp cloth after wearing the two together.
+Perfumes, which have existed at least since the 14th century, (Hungary water) have an alcohol base that is known to dissolve a pearl’s conchiolin, so care should be taken to wipe the gems clean with a damp cloth after wearing the two together.

 Although pearls are accustomed to water, it is not advisable to place strung pearls in a hydrous solution to clean them.
 The threads may contain contaminants or dyes which may discolor the pearls through capillary action.